Members of the group teach on various bachelor and masters level courses at SDU, but primarily in the following three courses.

 Planning and evaluation of biological studies

-In this Masters-level course at the University of Southern Denmark students learn to formulate biological questions in order to design, analyse, interpret, and present their own biological studies.
+In this Masters-level course at the University of Southern Denmark students learn to formulate biological questions in order to design, analyse, interpret, and present their own studies.
 Theory, exercises and examples are presented to prepare students for the quantitative analysis of their future projects.
-The course makes heavy use of the statistical programming language, R, for data manipulation and analysis.
+The course makes heavy use of the statistical programming language, R, for data manipulation, visualisation, and analysis.
 The university’s official page for the course is here.